GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 analyze code that has less obvious performance benefits, and track down the root cause of memory leaks and other performance issues in the wild.

 There are alot of memory profile gems released that were very helpful, that are not compatible with `Ruby 2.4` or above.
-A full overview of the backend changes will be helpful in creating a memory_profiler gem going forward.
+[Looking through](https://github.com/ruby/ruby/blob/730d257b5a6bc0808116d91dbbaae73344273781/gc.c) the full profile of the backend changes will be helpful in creating a memory_profiler gem going forward.